Tejaswini9303/Attendance-System/README.md

 Customization: The application can be customized to include additional features such as notifications, analytics, and integration with other educational platforms.

+To set up the Project-
+Open VS Code.
+Open a new terminal within VS Code.
+Navigate to the directory where you want to create your project.
+Run the following command to create a new React app: npx create-react-app attendance-system

+Navigate into the created project directory: cd attendance-system

+In your VS Code terminal, start the development server by running: npm start

 Technologies Used:

 React: Used for building the user interface components.